-Nicole “Snooki” Polizzi Appears To Respond To Report She’s Returning To ‘Jersey Shore’ In New IG Post
+Nicole "Snooki" Polizzi Appears To Respond To Report She's Returning To 'Jersey Shore' In New IG Post

 Nicole "Snooki" Polizzi appears to have responded to a report that she is returning to the Jersey Shore franchise in a new Instagram post.

 In the share, which was posted on January 28 and can be seen here, Nicole added a selfie taken in her vehicle.
-In the caption, she wrote that morning with her three kids were very “chaotic” and spoke about the rush to get them changed, brush their teeth, have breakfast, grab their masks, hats, and gloves and pile into the car to either head to school or run errands.
+In the caption, she wrote that morning with her three kids was very "chaotic" and spoke about the rush to get them changed, brush their teeth, have breakfast, grab their masks, hats, and gloves and pile into the car to either head to school or run errands.

 She called her life a "messsss" and said that she would not want to be doing anything right now other than "being a hot mess mawma."